jacksonlester/av-map-data/CONTRIBUTING.md

 python3 scripts/validate.py
 ```

-Pull requests run tests automatically via GitHub Actions.
+**Don't worry if you skip this** - pull requests run tests automatically via GitHub Actions, and we'll help fix any issues.

-## Schema changes
+## Schema changes (Advanced)

-Schema is defined in `.dev/schema.json`.
+Schema is defined in [.dev/schema.json](.dev/schema.json).
 To add columns/event types:
 1. Edit `.dev/schema.json` (add definitions), bump version
 2. Run `python3 scripts/check_schema_version.py`
 3. Tests auto-update from schema - no manual test changes needed

-## Submission

-1. Fork this repository and create a feature branch from `main`
-2. Make your changes
-3. Run tests (`python3 scripts/check_schema_version.py && pytest tests/ -v`)
-4. Push your branch and create a pull request to the `staging` branch

-## Questions?
+## Questions or simpler contribution method?

+- **Not comfortable with GitHub?** Email your CSV updates to [jackson@avmap.io](mailto:jackson@avmap.io) - just attach your updated events.csv and any GeoJSON boundary files, or describe the changes you'd like to see
+- **Want to suggest new data types?** (autonomous trucks, fleet size, etc.) - open an [issue](../../issues) or email [jackson@avmap.io](mailto:jackson@avmap.io) to discuss!
+The dataset can evolve based on community needs
-Check existing [issues](../../issues) or open a new one.
+- **Have questions?** Check existing [issues](../../issues) or open a new one